kubernetes/website/v1.1/docs/user-guide/persistent-volumes.md

 ### Resources

 Claims, like pods, can request specific quantities of a resource.
 In this case, the request is for storage.
-The same [resource model](../design/resources.html) applies to both volumes and claims.
+The same [resource model](../design/resources) applies to both volumes and claims.

 ## Claims As Volumes

 Pods access storage by using the claim as a volume.
 Claims must exist in the same namespace as the pod using the claim.
 The cluster finds the claim in the pod's namespace and uses it to get the `PersistentVolume` backing the claim.
 The volume is then mounted to the host and into the pod.

 {% highlight yaml %}
-{% raw %}

 kind: Pod
 apiVersion: v1
 metadata: